Lead Piranha

 Home Services7 min read

-You finished a four-hour water heater install, checked your phone, and found three missed calls.
+Lead generation for plumbing companies Las Vegas operators rely on has to handle a 24/7 call pattern that almost no other US plumbing market matches.
+You finished a four-hour water heater install in Henderson, checked your phone, and found three missed calls.
 By the time you called back, two of those homeowners already booked someone else.
 The third didn't pick up.
-Sound familiar?
+Three calls, zero jobs, and the homeowners didn't even leave a voicemail before moving on.

 That missed revenue adds up fast.
 A single residential plumbing job averages $350 to $1,200, so losing even a few calls a week can cost your business $3,000 or more every month.
 The frustrating part is those people wanted to hire you.
 They just couldn't wait.

-This post breaks down exactly how AI lead generation for plumbers works right now, why the fastest-growing plumbing companies are using automated systems instead of hiring more office staff, and what a full lead-to-booking system looks like when it runs while you're under a sink.
+This post breaks down exactly how lead generation for plumbing companies Las Vegas owners run works right now, why the fastest-growing plumbing companies in Spring Valley, Henderson, and Summerlin are using automated systems instead of hiring more office staff, and what a full lead-to-booking system looks like when it runs while you're under a sink.

-Why Do Most Plumbing Companies Lose Half Their Leads?
+Why Lead Generation for Plumbing Companies Las Vegas Operators Lose Half Their Leads

 Here's the problem: plumbing is a "right now" service.
-When a pipe bursts or a toilet backs up, the homeowner calls three companies and books whoever answers first.
+When a pipe bursts in Spring Valley or a toilet backs up in Summerlin, the homeowner calls three companies and books whoever answers first.
 If your response time is measured in hours instead of seconds, you've already lost.

 And it gets worse when you layer in the leads coming from Google Ads, your website contact form, Facebook messages, and Yelp.
 Each one lands in a different inbox.
 Nobody's tracking which leads got followed up on and which fell through the cracks.
 Most plumbing companies don't have a follow-up problem.
 They have a systems problem.